iguessthislldo/dv-loco-analogue-control-continued/README.md

 | 5 | Oculus_GearVR_DpadY | Z Rotation| True |
 | 11 | Oculus_GearVR_LIndexTrigger | | False |
 | 12 | Oculus_GearVR_RIndexTrigger | | False |

+## Building from Source

+You will need Visual Studio and Derail Valley to be installed.

+- If not done already, install the latest version of the mod using Unity Mod Manager.
+- Set the `DVInstallPath` environment variable to the location of your installation of Derail Valley.
+For example this might be `C:\Program Files (x86)\Steam\steamapps\common\Derail Valley\`.
+- Open the `LocoAnalogueControlMod.sln` file.
+- Go to the "Build" menu and click "Build Solution".
+This should build the mod and install it.